Child Education Planning Calculator

 What is a step-up SIP and when does it make sense?

 A step-up SIP increases monthly contributions gradually over time.
 It is commonly used when income is expected to rise, while keeping starting SIP manageable.
+Use the step-up SIP calculator to model how an annual increase compounds over your investment horizon.

 Planning for a girl child: SSY alongside SIP